uf-mil/mil/docs/development/development_guide.md

 *Note: if you use Docker Desktop (Windows or OSX), be sure to move the RAM/CPU sliders to max*

+You also need to give your user access to the docker group
+* Ubuntu: `sudo usermod -a -G docker $USER` then reboot

 ### Alternative: run the setup scripts on your host operating system
 If you are running Ubuntu 18.04 and prefer to simply run code directly on your "host"